playfulprogramming/playfulprogramming/content/blog/project-management-for-individuals/index.md

 6. CI: Now I will push all of my commits, and wait for the Continuous Integration pipeline to verify that all the testing, linting and building is successful

 7. (Optional) CD: This step is optional because I don't always deploy the changes I make immediately.
-If I'm fixing an important bug then this step will take place immediately after CI.
-If not then I'll wait to accumulate a few features to deploy my updated application
+I'll only run a Continuous Delivery pipeline if I'm fixing an important bug, in which case, this step will take place immediately after CI.
+If not then I'll wait to accumulate a few features to deliver my updated application

 8. Start again